bryntum/gantt-websocket-server/README.md

 ### Load project

-To start working with a project client should set a `dataset` command specifying id of the project:
+To start working with a project client should send a `dataset` command specifying id of the project:

 ```json
 { "command": "dataset", "project": 1 }